Happyr/monolog-logstash-formatter/Readme.md

-# Logstash formatter for Monolog v1
+# Logstash formatter for Monolog v1 and v2